fenil00/software-and-tool/README.md

 * NPM is included with Node. js installation
   ## npm (Node Package Manager) ##
   * Packages should be install project wise in project folder only
+  * `npm init` to create Package.json (all packages records will be saved in this file, normally in project root directory)
   * install package (`npm i <package-name> `)

 # MongoDb #